palantir/atlasdb/docs/source/cluster_management/sweep/background-sweep.rst

     # enable background sweep logging by setting this to 'debug', to get more logging use 'info', disable with 'off'
     log4j.logger.com.palantir.atlasdb.sweep.BackgroundSweeperImpl=debug, sweepAppend

-    # set additivity to false to make these logs only show up in <redacted>.log
+    # set additivity to false to make these logs only show up in background-sweeper.log
     log4j.additivity.com.palantir.atlasdb.sweep.BackgroundSweeperImpl=false

     # configure a basic file appender